hyeda1103/how-to-buy-house-frontend/README.md

 <!-- USAGE EXAMPLES -->
 ## Main Features
-- Users can comment on the posts
+- Users can leave comments on the posts
   - Add, Edit and Delete their own comments
   - The depth of nesting comments is 3 (parent & two childeren)
 - Admin can manage the list of categories, posts and users as belows: